AmirJamshidiBandari/MIPS32_Summary/Verification/VERIFICATION_SUMMARY_PUBLIC.md

 ## 32-bit MIPS CPU Verification

 This document summarizes the verification work completed for a custom 32-bit MIPS CPU.
-It describes the verification approach, the main design areas tested, the types of issues found, and the final result without exposing the full waveform by waveform verification reports.
+It describes the verification approach, the main design areas tested, the types of issues found, and the final result.

 The full verification was completed in two stages: